cbjackson01/Portfolio-Guide/README.md

 # My Portfolio
 Welcome to My portfolio!
-Her you can find a summary of work samples available through Github.
+Here you can find a summary of work samples available through Github.

 ## Table Of Contents
 - [Data Analysis Projects](#Data-Analysis)